 The risk of developing lung cancer at 4.0 pCi/L in AIR is estimated at about 7 lung cancer deaths per 1000 persons, which is why the USEPA and IEMA recommend reducing your radon level if the concentration is 4.0 pCi/L or more.
 For more information on radon see the link at https://gov/private/wells/radon.

-H2O Care is an established full service water filtration and testing organization, originally formed in 1989 with offices in Hudson (Rte.
-62) and Middleton, MA.
-See our written and published articles about common regional water contaminants in Water Technology Magazine by going to our website, https://publications.
-You can reach us by email at [email protected] or call us at 800-539-1100.
+H2O Care is an established full service water filtration and testing organization, originally formed in 1989 with offices in Stow and Middleton, MA.
+See our published articles in Water Technology Magazines at https://publications.
+Reach us at [email protected] or 800-539-1100.